-Emissions during the Project's operations phase were subjected to further detailed analysis using CALPUFF for dispersion modelling.
+Emissions during the Project's operations phase were subjected to further detailed analysis using CALPUFF, an air quality simulation programme/system for dispersion modelling.
 The analysis included both the potential impact attributable to the Project in isolation as well as the combined impact of the Project and existing emission sources in the Study Area.